RyanMcG/manners/README.md

 <a id="composability"></a>
 ### Composability

-Since etiquettes and manners can contain coaches, coaches can be composed of other coahes.
+Since etiquettes and manners can contain coaches, coaches can be composed of other coaches.
 In fact, when *manners* is processing an etiquette it transforms predicate message pairs into coaches as a first step.

 ```clojure